istio/istio/release/README.md

     --op=uploadArtifacts --base_branch=<release branch or master> \
     --next_release=<next release> --ref_sha=${RELEASE_SHA}
 ```

+You can finalize release in github release [page](https://github.com/istio/istio/releases) before this PR got merged, but it's your responsibility to make sure it got merged for next release. **You should finalize it as an actual release (not shown as "draft") before Step 6**

-Step 6: Generating release note.
+### Step 6: Generating release note.
 This tool helps you to collect release-note left in PR descriptions.
 Before doing this step, make sure you already finalized and published the release, meaning it shouldn't be "draft" status and there is the version tag in release repos.
 This tool will return error if there is not version tag being created.

 Checkout and build the tool